 Documents and testimony containing hearsay are, generally, admissible within the Small Claims Court; however, the weight (meaning strength) that hearsay will receive is commonly diminished if any weight is even given at all.
-For the same reason that the information of 'Simone' within the Ferris Bueller movie lacks strong reliability, the Small Claims Court may accept hearsay evidence while giving the evidence little credence.
+For the same reason that the information of Simone within the Ferris Bueller movie lacks strong reliability, the Small Claims Court may accept hearsay evidence while giving the evidence little credence.
 Of course, this lack of credence given to hearsay is without suggesting that the witness lacks credibility and is acting deceptively.
-Just as Simone speaking of Ferris Bueller it quite likely what Simone believes is true, a witness testifying in court may genuinely be what the witness believes from hearsay is true; however, belief in truth, without greater support, is rarely sufficient for a 'court level' assurance of truth.
+Just as Simone surely does when speaking of Ferris Bueller, a witness testifying in court likely believe that what the witness is stating from hearsay is true; however, belief in truth, without greater support, is rarely sufficient for a court level assurance of truth.
 Courts, and for good reason, will usually expect information regarding evidence of substance to come directly from the person who saw or heard what the testimony relates to.

 The Law, statutorily admissible

-The granting of admissibility is provided by the Courts of Justice Act, R.S.O.
+The granting of admissibility of hearsay within the Small Claims Court is provided by the Courts of Justice Act, R.S.O.
 1990, c.
 C.43 which states:

 27 (1) Subject to subsections (3) and (4), the Small Claims Court may admit as evidence at a hearing and act upon any oral testimony and any document or other thing so long as the evidence is relevant to the subject-matter of the proceeding, but the court may exclude anything unduly repetitious.